 King's Dental Institute is a major dental education centre training more than 900 clinical undergraduate and postgraduate students and dental care professionals every year.

-Students take part in some of our clinics as a valuable part of their training.
+As well as the free treatment programme mentioned above, students take part in some of our clinics as a valuable part of their training.
 They help us to run clinics efficiently by confirming your medical history and taking notes on the problems you are having.
 They will then introduce you to the senior dentist running the clinic.